 Plants have to cope with ever-changing and sometimes adverse environmental conditions.
-In order to deal with these circumstances, they have developed a wealth of developmental solutions to shape their body plan and optimize their metabolism in response to given environmental demands.
+In order to deal with these circumstances, they have developed a wealth of developmental solutions to shape their body plan and optimise their metabolism in response to given environmental demands.
 In first place, such responses rely upon and, likewise, witness the remarkable developmental flexibility of plants, including permanent meristematic activity, de novo organogenesis, and the enormous capacity for regeneration.
 However, coordinated plant growth and development as well as appropriate plant stress responses require an efficient communication not only of single cells, but rather of whole tissues.
 As with animals, plants use a limited number of hormonal compounds to accomplish this task.
-To date, we know that the plant life cycle, from germination till reproduction, is controled by a highly complex network of low abundant signaling molecules, referred to as phytohormones.
+To date, we know that the plant life cycle, from germination till reproduction, is controlled by a highly complex network of low abundant signalling molecules, referred to as phytohormones.
 The existence of such compounds has already been proposed more than 120 years ago, by the famous plant physiologists Charles Darwin (1880) and Julius von Sachs (1887).
-Already back then, they have been convinced that coordinated morphogenesis and functionality of multi-cellular organisms has to rely on transmissible signals that are transported within the plant cormus.
+Already back then, they were convinced that coordinated morphogenesis and functionality of multi-cellular organisms has to rely on transmissible signals that are transported within the plant cormus.

 We have to conclude that, if a seedling is exposed to lateral light, there is a transmissible influence transported from the upper part to the lower part of the seedling causing it to bend.